rdiaz02/EvAM-Tools/README.md

     - If it fails, make sure to review the installation instructions and then install manually: https://github.com/cbg-ethz/MC-CBN#installation-from-source

   * Install the evamtools package
-     - Make sure you have the require dependencies and imports, as listed in DESCRIPTION: igraph, OncoSimulR, stringr, Matrix, parallel, Oncotree , gtools , plot.matrix , DT, shinyjs, shiny, RhpcBLASctl.
+     - Make sure you have the require dependencies and imports, as listed in DESCRIPTION: igraph, OncoSimulR, stringr, Matrix, parallel, Oncotree , gtools , plot.matrix , DT, shinyjs, shiny, RhpcBLASctl, Rlinsolve.
          - Note that we list, as imports, OncoBN, mccbn.
 You need those (from above).
      - Build (R CMD build evamtools) and install (R CMD INSTALL evamtools_x.y.z.tar.gz, with x.y.z replaced by the current version number).
 File `build-test.sh` builds, tests, and installs the package (and takes care of the version number).